GravYong/gravyong_backup.github.io/_pages/about.md

 I am currently a PhD student in the [gravitational astrophysics](https://kiaagravity.github.io/about/) group of [Lijing Shao](http://friendshao.github.io/about/) at the [Peking University](https://english.pku.edu.cn/).
-I am also a member of the [pulsar group](https://psr.pku.edu.cn/) in the Peking University.
+I am also a member of the [pulsar group](https://psr.pku.edu.cn/) at the Peking University.

 Briefly, My research interests are probing the dense matter inside neutron stars and testing Einstein's theory of general relativity in the strong field of gravity, such as neutron stars and black holes.
 I mainly use gravitational